Saad1926Q/advent-of-ml/deep-ml/README.md

 ## Problem 4: Single Neuron with Backpropagation

 Simulate a single neuron with **sigmoid activation** and implement **backpropagation** to update weights and bias using **gradient descent** for training.
 Return the updated weights, bias, and MSE loss over epochs.

+## Problem 5: K-Fold Cross-Validation
+Implement a function to generate train and test splits for K-Fold Cross-Validation.
+Your task is to divide the dataset into `k` folds and return a list of train-test indices for each fold.

+## Problem 6: Precision Metric

+Implement a function `precision` that calculates the precision metric given two NumPy arrays: `y_true` and `y_pred`.
+Precision is defined as the ratio of true positives (TP) to the sum of true positives and false positives (FP)